brimdata/zbpf/README.md

 collection methodology.
 It was a nightmare.

 Then our friend remembered Zed and asked "isn't this where Zed is supposed to help?"
-And we said "Yes, of course!"
+Yes, of course!

-The obvious approach here is to simply load all the CSV files into a Zed lake (e.g., running on S3 to overcome storage limits), then run SQL and/or Zed queries on the Zed lake.
+The obvious approach here would be to simply load all the CSV files into a Zed lake (e.g., running on S3 to overcome storage limits), then run SQL and/or Zed queries on the Zed lake.
 Yet we wondered if there could be some benefit in a deeper integration with BPF.